96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/LinuxSDBoot.md

 The user can now navigate into the internal eMMC through the mount point and easily move information between internal eMMC and the SD Card.

 #### Creating an image of the internal eMMC
 In some cases a developer may be interested in duplicating byte-for-byte the internal eMMC.
 This section describes one way to do this.
+Prerequisites:
-This section assumes the developer has installed and is running their file system from the SD Card.
-It also assumes that the SD Card has enough free space to create the duplicated image.
+- This section assumes the developer has installed and is running their file system from the SD Card.
+- This section also assumes that the SD Card has enough free space to create the duplicated image.

 First, make sure the internal eMMC is not mounted: